-A successful web presence that attracts your ideal client and makes a great first impression is now much more complex, incorporating not only your website and blog, but also your social media profiles, business directories and review sites.
+A successful web presence that attracts your ideal client and makes a great first impression is now much more complex.
+It incorporates not only your website and blog, but also your social media profiles, business directories and review sites.

 It’s no longer enough to just have a website.
-Your website is just one component of a complex network of information about your business that projects your brand and expertise to those in search of a product or solution.
+Your website is just one component of a complex network of information about your business that must that project your brand and expertise to those in search of a product or solution.

-The opportunity to develop an solid web presence as part of your online marketing is immense.
+Developing a solid web presence as part of your online marketing is an opportunity you can’t ignore.
 A well thought-out plan can help you gain visibility, develop an expert reputation and create a large digital footprint that attracts attention of your ideal prospects.

 There are many steps and tactics to make your web presence effective that will be different depending on your business model.
 But regardless of your tactics, there are six overarching elements that are required for successfully creating a powerful web presence.